saada/XMetaL/README.md

-# :metal: xMetal :metal:
+# :metal: XMetaL :metal:
 ## XML/HTML functional component library for Javascript

 Designed to work with any XML-based markup and can run both in the browser and on Node.

-xMetal is heavily influenced by React and tries to remove a lot of the tooling overhead.
+XMetaL is heavily influenced by React and tries to remove a lot of the tooling overhead.
 It allows you to get up and running quickly with minimal changes on your end.

 ### Why another view library?